OSAP Transformation 2017–2018

-In order to maintain an interest-free status on your previous OSAP loans, you must fill out one of the following forms:
+To maintain an interest-free status on your previous OSAP loans, you must fill out one of the following forms:

 - Continuation of Interest-Free Status/Confirmation of Enrolment form (Schedule 2) if you are not receiving OSAP financial assistance or if your funds are not yet available.
-OR

-- Confirmation of Enrolment if you are receiving OSAP financial assistance, and your funds are now available at Financial Aid and Awards Service.
+- Confirmation of Enrolment if you are receiving OSAP financial assistance and your funds are now available at Financial Aid and Awards Service.

 * Please note that students who do not qualify for a loan must complete the appropriate Continuation of Interest-free Status form (Schedule 2) from their province.

 Loan repayment responsibilities – OSAP/CSL

 Loan repayment begins six months after the completion of your studies, or when you have stopped being a full-time post-secondary student.
 Interest accrues on the loan from the time you are no longer a full-time student.
 The rates and conditions for repayment are set at the time of repayment.

 It is the borrower's responsibility to understand the terms and conditions of the loans.
 Specific information is available on each of the provincial loan program websites.
 For students who temporarily cannot repay their loans due to low income, interest relief and/or debt-reduction programs may be available to aid you in paying the interest on your loans.
 Applications are available from Admissions and Student Services or from your lender.